 30 And grieve not the holy Spirit of God, whereby ye are sealed unto the day of redemption.

-Those questions will be answered in the next few units.
-Hang on!
-We have A LOT to cover!
+Those questions and more will be answered in the next few units.

-Continue To Unit 3:4c – Why Do I Still Sin If I Am Saved OR
+Unit 3:11 – Why Do I Still Sin If I Am Saved OR

 Return To Christianity 101 Unit 3 – Repentance and Salvation